vizdata-f21/project-1-mr_palmer_s_penguins/README.md

-Thus, the question we will examine is the following: which countries are most successful at the games and is this success potentially influenced by performance in particular sports or by the economic status of a country (as measured by GDP)?
+Thus, the question we will examine is the following: which countries are most successful at the games and is this success potentially influenced by high performance in particular sports and/or by the economic status of a country (as measured by GDP)?

 ### Approach